keshavdewan/Life-Expectancy-at-Birth/README.md

 This dataset comprises historical information encompassing various indicators concerning Life Expectancy at Birth on a global scale.
 The dataset prominently features: ISO3, Country, Continent, Hemisphere, Human Development Groups, UNDP Developing Regions, HDI Rank (2021), and Life Expectancy at Birth from 1990 to 2021.

 # Analysis Criteria
-- EDA on Python Notebook using Pandas, Seaborn, plotly and Matplotlib
+- EDA on Python Notebook using Pandas, Seaborn, Plotly and Matplotlib
 - Conducted minor Data Wrangling, did time series analysis, hist plot, area charts and pie charts etc.
 - Visualization has been done on both on Python and Power BI which answers the key questions as well